tebbeh-dev/ModdedValheimLauncher/README.md

 2. Set the Valheim path.
 3. Set 'updateBepInEx' to true (false doesn't work for now).
 4. Set 'mods' -> git -> to true or false.
 If its true script will always use mods that I push for me and my friends here (https://github.com/tebbeh-dev/ModdedValheimLauncher/blob/main/mods.json).
 If its false you can edit the mods.json file your own and script will check for those mods instead.
 5. Set 'mods' -> custom -> to true or false.
-If its true script will
+If its true script will check if git is set to true and append those mods in custommods.json to the list of mods.json that are in git (https://github.com/tebbeh-dev/ModdedValheimLauncher/blob/main/mods.json).

 - Run 'start_game.bat'